coron/htable/README.md

 -------------------

 * AES without countermeasure
-* AES with the Rivain-Prouff countermeasure
+* AES with the Rivain-Prouff countermeasure [RP10]
 * AES with the table recomputation countermeasure and its variants.
+[Cor14]
+* AES with various PRG constructions.
 * DES without countermeasure
-* DES with Carlet et al. countermeasure, with the Parity-Split method for Sbox computation (requiring 10 non-linear multiplications), and the improved method from Roy-Vivek (requiring only 7 non-linear multiplications).
-The further improved method from Coron-Roy-Vivek (CHES 2014) is also implemented (requiring only 4 non-linear multiplications).
+* DES with Carlet et al. countermeasure, with the Parity-Split method for Sbox computation (requiring 10 non-linear multiplications) [CGP+12]
+* DES with the improved method from Roy-Vivek (requiring 7 non-linear multiplications).
+* DES with the [CRV14] method (requiring only 4 non-linear multiplications).
 * DES with the table recomputation countermeasure and its variants.
+[Cor14,CRZ17]

 Notes
 ----